Jamesscott34/DevopsCA/README.md

 # 📚 SBA24070 Book Catalogue App

+**Welcome!** This app is a full-featured Django book catalogue with flexible deployment: local, Docker, Kubernetes, and Helm.
+This README will guide you from zero to production, including troubleshooting and automation scripts.

 **Database Flexibility Note:**
 - By default, the app uses SQLite, which requires no setup—just clone and run.
 - You can switch to PostgreSQL (or another supported DB) by updating `settings.py` (or your `.env` for Docker) and running migrations.